Founders’ Research Award

 * Enrolled and in good standing at the OSU College of Osteopathic Medicine (Certification of Enrollment from the OSU-CHS Office of the Registrar)

-* Demonstrated excellence in academic achievement (transcript required)
+* Demonstrated excellence in academic achievement (transcript required; an unofficial current transcript is acceptable)

 * Letter of recommendation from faculty research mentor